Nonny de la Peña: Pyedog Productions

-Virtual Reality Beginnings
+Virtual reality beginnings

 In 2007, de la Peña collaborated with digital media artist Peggy Weil to bring a portion of the 2004 Pyedog documentary Unconstitutional: The War on Our Civil Liberties into an immersive environment called 'Gone Gitmo.'
 With a grant from the Bay Area Video Coalition and the MacArthur Foundation, they ported the Guantanamo Bay sequence to simulation video game Second Life to construct a virtual prison, allowing users to be incarcerated and subjected to torture techniques.

 'Gone Gitmo' went on to be featured in New Scientist, Vanity Fair, Der Spiegel, and Chronicle of Higher Education.
 It was also the cover story for the International Documentary Magazine in March 2009 and was later installed at Laboral in Gijon, Spain for "The Angel of History" exhibit, co-curated by Whitney Museum of Art.
 In June 2013, 'Gone Gitmo' was exhibited at the Moscow Museum of Modern Art.

 As a senior research fellow at USC in 2009, de la Peña began experimenting with virtual reality headsets.
 By 2010, she started work on 'Hunger in Los Angeles,' an offshoot of the USC and Center for Investigative Journalism project 'Hunger in the Golden State.'
 With the help of her intern Michaela Kobsa-Mark and USC's Mixed Reality Lab, de la Peña built the VR piece.

 'Hunger in Los Angeles' became the first-ever VR documentary to be showcased at the Sundance Film Festival in January 2012.
 To ensure a headset for the event, Palmer Luckey, then a part-time employee of the MxR lab, was commissioned to create goggles for the Sundance premiere.
 Nine months later, Luckey started Oculus Rift.

 Emblematic Group

-Established in 2007 by de la Peña, Emblematic Group has created high impact virtual reality content with an emphasis on linear storytelling.
-Using cutting-edge technologies, the group strives to tell stories that create empathic engagement on the part of viewers.
-Emblematic has also been commissioned for branded content and utilized an experimental volumetric capture platform.
+Established in 2007 by de la Peña, Emblematic Group has been commissioned for branded content and utilized an experimental volumetric capture platform.